Quantum shockwave at the quasi-relativistic resonance

 Let us now assume that we turn the field off both in the distant past and the future: $A(u=\pm\infty)=0$.
 Then if are working with weak fields below the shockwave limit (given by the Eq. (\ref{singularity})), there are no singularities in the integral (\ref{power}), $\Im S=0$, and the power simply vanishes:

-However, very different situation occurs if we are working in the shockwave regime.
-Let us say that we hit the singularity of Eq. (\ref{singularity}) $N$ times during the oscillations of the field ($N$ has to be even since $A(u=\pm\infty)=0$).
-Then in between each two consecutive singularities, we get an integral of the type: $P\propto\int_{A_s}^{A_s}dA=0$, so these parts don't contribute to the dissipated power.
+However, a very different situation occurs in the shockwave regime.
+Let us say that we hit the singularity of Eq. (\ref{singularity}) $N$ times during the oscillations of the field ($N$ must be even since $A(u=\pm\infty)=0$).
+Then in between each two consecutive singularities, we get an integral of the type: $P\propto\int_{A_s}^{A_s}dA=0$, which doesn't contribute to the dissipated power.
 Only parts that do contribute are before the first shock: $P\propto\int_{0}^{A_s}dA$, and after the last shock: $P\propto\int_{A_s}^{0}dAe^{-2\Im S/\hbar}$.
-We see that we get power dissipation precisely because of this shockwave jump in probability density $\propto e^{-2\Im S/\hbar}$.
+We see that we get power dissipation precisely because of this jump in the shockwave probability density $\propto e^{-2\Im S/\hbar}$.

 There is only one tiny problem left since the dissipated power given by the Eq. (\ref{power}) actually diverges in the $\eta\rightarrow 0^+$ limit.
-However this is just the consequence of the shockwave singularities which means that even the probability density from the Eq. (\ref{probability}) diverges.
-On the other hand it should not be too surprising that on resonance we get wave functions which are not normalizable, since a similar thing happens with quasi-discrete levels on resonance (the so called Gamow states) \cite{QM}.
+However, this is just the consequence of the shockwave singularity which means that even the probability density from the Eq. (\ref{probability}) diverges.
+On the other hand, it should not be too surprising that on resonance we get wave functions which are not normalizable, since a similar thing happens with quasi-discrete levels on resonance (the so-called Gamow states) \cite{QM}.
 Specifically, to resolve this divergence issue in our case, we need to carefully analyze the $\eta\rightarrow 0^+$ limit.
 Let us first look at the part of the integral (\ref{power}) from the initial time at $u_0=-\infty$ until the first shock at $u_1$: